onflow/flow-go/pkg/language/docs/language.md

     import Counter from 0x299F20A29311B9248F12
 ```

-> 🚧 Status: The usage of external types is not implemented yet.

 Next is definitions of any new types that will be used or deployed within the transaction.
 These are kind of like global constants or variables.

 Next is the body of the transaction, which is broken into three main phases: Preparation, execution, and postconditions, only in that order.
-Each phase is a block of bpl code that executes sequentially.
+Each phase is a block of code that executes sequentially.

 The **prepare phase** acts like the initializer in a composite data type, i.e., it initializes fields that can then be used in the execution phase.
 The preparer has the permissions to read from and write to the storage of all the accounts that signed the transaction.